alban-read/M1-MICRO-FORTH/riscish.md

 The compiler compiles words to tokens, which are then executed by a simpler interpreter.

-It is going to be quite specific to features of the ARM processor, such as wordsizes.
+It is going to be quite specific to features of the ARM V8 64 bit processor, such as wordsizes.

 FORTH primitives are implemented as assembly language functions, the compiler converts high level FORTH words into list of tokens for the token interpreter(s) to execute.